spookysalsa/medermade.github.io/week-1/12-self-introduction.md

 - What you are most excited to learn about
 - What you learned by reading [NAME]'s reflection
 - When the best time for you to pair is
-- Links to your 1) orked `phase-0-unit-1` repository and your [USERNAME].github.io site
+- Links to your 1) forked `phase-0-unit-1` repository and your [USERNAME].github.io site

 Send your email!